Finding a home to swap or transfer

 - arrange for us to inspect your property

-- apply to us for permission to exchange by completing an application form
+- apply to us for permission to exchange by downloading and completing the form at the bottom of the page and returning it to us

 If agreed, each tenant takes over the existing tenancy - this means you take on responsibility for any defects, repairs or renovations in your new home